rarebreed/decipher/README.md

 While scala3 itself is not purely functional, there exists an ecosystem of libraries to make it so like typelevel, scalaz, zio, monix, etc.  Scala, like haskell, can model true type classes like Monads, Functors, Applicatives, etc.

+The other languages that will be used will be rust and python3.
+Rust will be used for some math heavy parts, and python3 will be used where needed for certain examples.
+We will be using the java based version of tensorflow whenever possible though.

 ## Build tooling